Can Keto Diet Cause Fatty Liver

 At it's most basic, fatty liver disease is when you have too much fat in your liver cells.
 That said, when people use the term “ fatty liver,” there are actually two conditions that they could be discussing: nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).

 This is an important distinction: NAFLD, on one hand, is largely benign and really common (it’s now thought to affect between 20-40% of the US population).
 It's usually caused by:

-- Insulin resistance (caused by too much sugar or glucose)
+- Fat Storing Hormone resistance (caused by too much sugar or glucose)

 - Oxidative stress

 - High blood sugar (hyperglycemia), including prediabetes or type 2 diabetes